Did Cerritos Resident Chu Demean Daniel Fierro, Call Him ‘Pudgy Motherfu**er‘ on Facebook?

 In apparent response to the accusations, Chu wrote on her Facebook page just hours after the Fierro story broke, “If someone accuses me of sexual harassment, please don’t let it be some pudgy, soft motherfucker with no sexual appeal.
 Please.
 That’s all I ask.
 I have some standards.
 I could fetch a pretty decent looking guy if I felt motivated and willing to put up with his bullshit.”

-Chu’s Facebook page showing the post post on bottom right.
+Chu’s Facebook page showing the post on bottom right.

 Shockingly, three people “liked” the post including Cerritos activist and frequent Cerritos City Council critic Mel Cortez.